syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Custom-Function.md

 ---
 layout: post
-title: Custom Function in Windows Forms Calculation Engine | Syncfusion
+title: Custom Function in Windows Forms Calculation Engine control | Syncfusion
-description: This section describes that how to add and remove the user defined function for Syncfusion essential windows forms
+description: Learn about Custom Function support in Syncfusion Windows Forms Calculation Engine (Calculate) control and more details.
 platform: windowsforms
 control: Calculate
 documentation: ug
 ---

-# Custom Function of Calculate
+# Custom Function in Windows Forms Calculation Engine (Calculate)

 Essential Calculate holds many functions from statistics, finance and mathematics, along with other general purpose functions.
 There are more than 400+ entries in the library.
 Also, it is easy to add the own calculations with custom functions.